-Patient, Doctor….and Profit Our National Health Care has evolved into Health Business for Profit.
+Patient, Doctor…and Profit.
+Our National Health Care has evolved into Health Business for Profit.
+My effort to depict this is shown with the older patient wrapped in the American flag and doctor standing by to care for her.
+The figure off to the side represents the business and profit side of health care; always in the room, like a cloud over the patient and those who give care.
 Funds that could be used to lower health care costs are misdirected within the system.
 The average individual CEO pay, including pay packages, within pharmaceutical companies came to 7.2 million dollars. (biopharmadive.com 5/28/2019) The average individual CEO pay in health insurance companies added to 18 million dollars annually, while 1 out of 5 Americans struggled with medical debt.
 Last year, 62 CEOs in health care companies made a combined total of 1.1 billion.
 (Luke Darby, gq.com, 4/8/2019)

 Knee for Justice The Take a Knee movement inspired this exhibit.
 It pushed me to question how a black man’s peaceful posture of being on one knee during the national anthem to highlight police brutality towards black men could be considered disrespectful and unpatriotic.
 Yet, a white man on a horse with a gun and American flag, riding through the Malheur National Wildlife Refuge is considered, by many, a citizen’s right and patriotic.